Jinghui-Liang/RandomiSur/inject-order/description.md

 - **Fixed order** applies no control to item sequences.
 Items are presented for all participants as they originally stays on a scale.
 - **Simple randomization**, as its name suggested, fully randomizes the presentation order of the scale for each participant.
 - **Permuted-Subblock Randomization (PSR)** splits sequences into subblocks, with each subblock having one item per factor(subscale).
 Then PSR randomly permute orders within each subblocks and concatenate them to a new sequence.
 PSR is independently conducted for each participant.
-For details, please visit [Liang and Barr, 2024](https://pubmed.ncbi.nlm.nih.gov/39666537/).
+For details, refer to [Liang and Barr, 2024](https://pubmed.ncbi.nlm.nih.gov/39666537/).
 - **Latin Square** generates a $k \times k$ square where $k$ represents item numbers.
 Each item only appears once per row and per column in this square.
 Each row of this square will be seen as a presentation order, and will be assigned to participants.
 - **Grouping** methods cluster items under the same factor(subscale) together.
 Currently, four variations are available:
     - *Fixed Grouping* fixes the factor sequence and item sequences per factor across participants, which means all participant receive the same 'grouping' order.